Steven-Zhl/Future-Imperfect_Jekyll-Template/README.md

 ## Issues

 * ~~In some cases, the top bar may not stick to the top of the page and instead appear on the side of the page, causing issues with the overall page layout~~
   > This issue has been resolved, refer to [Notes](#notes) item 1 for details.
+* The tags in the "Statistics" section of the page do not sort as expected, either by "Latest" or "Most", perhaps due to a Liquid syntax issue that cannot be resolved at this time.

 ## Notes

 1. When using AdGuard or similar browser extensions, do not enable **Web Annoyances Ultralist** (`Filters > Annoyances > Web Annoyances Ultralist`).
 This rule can cause certain styles to be overridden by the browser's default styles, leading to abnormal page styling.
+2. Optimizable details:
+   * Currently, the image resources are all in `jpg` format, but `jpg` is not the best solution for web -- it has good compatibility, but low compression ratio.
+You may consider using `webp` instead of `jpg`, which is a newer format with better compression ratio.
+     * For articles without a specified cover path, the default cover will be used.
+You can specify specify the path by modify the `default_cover_path` in the `config.yml`.
+   * At current [main.css](./assets/css/main.css), the `Source Sans Pro` font is loaded via Google Fonts' CDN, but Google's CDN is usually unstable in China.
+If you deploying it in China, you may consider using other CDNs or downloading font file to your local machine for use.

 ## Original README from HTML5 UP

+> The origin project is open source under the [CCA 3.0 license (Creative Cloud Attribution)](https://creativecommons.org/licenses/by/3.0/)

     Future Imperfect by HTML5 UP
     html5up.net | @ajlkn